vdsm/virtual-dsm/readme.md

   * ### How do I change the location of the virtual disk?

-    To change the virtual disk's location from the default Docker volume, include the following bind mount in your compose file:
+    To change the location of the virtual disk, include the following bind mount in your compose file:

     ```yaml
     volumes:
-      - /home/user/data:/storage
+      - /var/dsm:/storage
     ```

-    Replace the example path `/home/user/data` with the desired storage folder.
+    Replace the example path `/var/dsm` with the desired storage folder.

   * ### How do I add multiple disks?